scocuzza/SimpleStockTracker/README.md

 ## Highlighted Features
 Perform full CRUD operations on Stocks from the homepage\
 Sign up!
 And Perform full CRUD operations on a personalized stock watchlist\
-Exciting features :fire::fire: \
+Exciting features :fire::fire:
-- Prices update automatically :open_mouth:\
+- Prices update automatically :open_mouth:
-- Sort to see top gainers and losers of the day ! :thumbsup::thumbsdown:
+- Sort alphabetically and numerically to see top gainers and losers of the day ! :thumbsup::thumbsdown:
 ## Technology Stack
 Javascript \
     Libraries: \